Welcome to the Land of Micromania!

 Strongly Recommended Reading

-This is a piece by R. Scott Belford, Founder and Director of the Hawaii Open Source Education Foundation (HOSEF).
+This is a piece written in 2007 by R. Scott Belford, Founder and Director of the Hawaii Open Source Education Foundation (HOSEF).
 As one who deals with schools a lot, he has noticed an interesting phenomenon that he calls "OPM Addiction," especially in public schools.
-I had heard this term many times from my Dad growing up.
-It dovetails very nicely with Dave Gutteridge's article.
+I had heard this term many times from my Dad growing up and, having worked in public schools myself for almost 10 years, learned the truth of it.
+Given the increasing prevalence of Android smartphones and GNU/Linux-based notebooks (e. g.
+ChromeBooks), we should be broader about how we teach our kids about technology.

-This is something that we, as taxpayers, need to hold our school boards accountable for.
+This is something that we, as taxpayers, really should hold our school boards accountable for more than we do.
+It also applies to our State Colleges and Universities.

 Other stuff that I find interesting

 The OpenBSD Project.
 This is my primary tool against email spammers.
 With OpenBSD, I have achieved a 99.5% spam rejection rate.
 This is just with OpenBSD's spamd program; it's so effective that I do not currently use SpamAssassin or any other server-side tools.
-Despite the project leader's well-known acidity, the OpenBSD team's commitment to Free Software, security, and open specifications cannot be denied.
+Despite the project leader's well-known, umm, "strong personality" , the OpenBSD team's commitment to Free Software, security, and open results of their work cannot be denied.
 Through their amazing work, they have helped the online community immensely.

 The Mozilla Thunderbird Email Client.
 This is my favorite email client, not only because it works exceedingly well, but also because its junk mail filter is the best client-side junk filter I've seen yet.
 In my case, it doesn't get very much exercise, thanks to the OpenBSD spamtrap mentioned previously.

 The GNU Project.
 Without the GNU Project, started by Richard M. Stallman, the Free Software Movement as we know it would not exist.
 I thank him and the FSF every day that I use a computer.
-In January 2007, I finally joined the FSF as a card-carrying member, and I am firmly behind the new GNU General Public License, Version 3.
 If we don't fight for and defend our basic civil freedoms, including those involving computers and technology, then we deserve what we get.